 The noun port may also describe a town, city, or harbor, where ships can dock and safely anchor to land, or an area of water that’s deep enough to provide safety for ships during storms.
 For example,

-“Today, U.S. coastal areas are undergoing significant changes… including port congestion and navigation hazards.” –– National Ocean Service
+“The Port of Astoria is doubtful Astoria will see any cruise ships this year…” –– The Astorian “Today, U.S. coastal areas are undergoing significant changes… including port congestion and navigation hazards.” –– National Ocean Service

 As with “starboard,” the word port is an adjective or verb when it describes the ‘port-bow,’ ‘port-quarter’ or ‘port-beam,’ or describes the act turning a helm to the left.
-Verb forms include ports, ported, and porting
+Verb forms include ports, ported, and porting.

 The phrase “listing to starboard” carries two contrasting definitions.
 In nautical terms, the word “list” refers to a lean that occurs when a boat is out of balance.
 If luck would have it, one could go their entire life without hearing “the boat is listing to starboard” (leaning to the right) or “listing to port” (leaning to left).